 10 tips on how to save money when flying

 It is the little things that often can add up when you are flying for vacation or business.
-From a bottle of water to change fees, here are a few tips on how to save money when flying.
+Our tips will help you save money when flying.

-Planning to save money when flying
+Planning is the most important tip to save money when flying

 Hit the keyboard, not the phone: Do it yourself is the key here.
 Forget talking to a representative at an airline (unless you are really desperate!) to make your reservation.
 That little amenity can cost you about $15 to $50 or so, usually per ticket.
 So No. 1 in how to save money is not picking up the phone but letting your fingers hit the keyboard.